Revanfer14/safesteer/README.md

    ```bash
    python3 app.py
    ```
-2) Look at the OUTPUT menu bar and find
+2) Look at the OUTPUT menu bar (besides the Terminal) and find
    ```bash
    WARNING: This is a development server.
 Do not use it in a production deployment.
 Use a production WSGI server instead.
    Running on http://127.0.0.1:5000